TunaUca/DSA210_Term_Project/README.md

 * Price does not show a strong linear relationship with downloads
 * Genre differences are visible in EDA, especially for Action games
 * Genre was not statistically significant in the chi-square test
+* Review score was not significantly correlated with downloads
 * Machine learning models show that price and review score alone are weak predictors of popularity

 ---